bloXroute-Labs/bxgateway/README.gateway.md

 You can also specify a `BLXR_ENV` environment variable to specify which BDN you want to connect to.
  * `BLXR_ENV=test`: Testnet

+# Documentation
+You can find our full technical documentation and architecture [on our website][documentation].

 # Troubleshooting